NomarCub/obsidian-open-vscode/README.md

 Example of loading a file using VSCode: `/usr/local/bin/code {{vaultpath}}/{{filepath}}`.

+### Path to VSCode Workspace

+If "Use URL" is checked, VSCode will open Obsidian files in this workspace (requires an absolute path).

+### Open file

+If "Use URL" is checked, open the current file rather than the root of the Obsidian vault.

 ## Installation

 You can install the plugin via the Community Plugins tab within Obsidian.